Business Accelerator Fund (BAF) Loan Expansion in Response to COVID-19

 Additionally, at least 30 percent of the funds awarded under this program will be provided to women-owned, minority-owned or veteran-owned eligible businesses.
 The MEDC anticipates that more than 5,000 businesses across the state will benefit from this program

 There will be a single, statewide application for the Michigan Small Business Restart Program through the Michigan Economic Development Corporation (MEDC) that will open on July 15, 2020 and run through August 5, 2020.
 Applicants can apply for up to $20,000 in grant funds.
 Every business must apply through this portal, regardless of prior grant applications submitted.
-Applications will be accepted on a rolling basis, so businesses are encouraged to apply early.

 U.S. Small Business Administration: Economic Injury Disaster Loans (EIDL)